-Now available in limited edition hardcover.
+Now available in limited edition hardcover and paperback formats.

 Is the ordinary really so ordinary?
 Or illuminated in different light, does it reveal something far beyond what we previously imagined?
 In The Purpose of Things, poet Peter Serchuk and photographer Pieter de Koninck pair fresh language and images to create a landscape of new possibilities filled with insight and humor.